-We are working with the United Way of Halton and Hamilton to develop, pilot, and scale a new reciprocity-based experiential learning opportunity that will teach students from businesses, humanities and social sciences the principle of social innovation while simultaneously building capacity in local non-profts.
-The project will be piloted at McMaster and then shared with other University-Community partnerships across Canada.
+We are working with the United Way of Halton and Hamilton to develop, pilot, and scale new reciprocity-based experiential learning opportunityies that will teach students from humanities, social sciences and beyond the principle of social innovation while simultaneously building capacity in local non-profits.
+The projects will be piloted at McMaster and then shared with other University-Community partnerships across Canada.

 – J., High School Teacher